-This report presents a deep dive into local government spending on public welfare and social services, one of the seven program areas asked about in our survey.
+This report presents a deep dive into local government spending on sanitation, sewage, and water, one of the seven Program areas asked about in our survey.

 As Figure 1 shows, a majority of local governments expect no change in spending (gray segment).
 However, a substantial number of local governments expect spending to either increase (blue segment) or decrease (orange segment).